deviodigital/DocuPress/README.txt

 == Description ==

-Create your own online help documents from your WordPress dashboard with DocuPress.
+**DocuPress** helps you create your own documentation directly within your WordPress dashboard.

-Separate your documentation into collections, making it easy for users to browse only the content they're looking for.
+Separate your articles into collections, making it easy for users to browse only the content they're looking for.

+### Widgets & Shortcode

+**DocuPress** includes the `[docupress]` shortcode, making it easy to include a list of articles anywhere on your site.

+Full list of shortcode options: `[docupress limit="99" collections="" order="" viewall="on"]`

-DocuPress also comes with 2 custom widgets:
+**DocuPress** also includes 3 custom widgets:

-*   Collections - output's a list of every collection you create with DocuPress.
+*   **Collections** - output's a list of every collection you create with DocuPress.
-*   Recent Articles - select how many articles to display, randomize the output order and also choose which collection you'd like to display articles from.
+*   **Recent Articles** - select how many articles to display, randomize the output order and also choose which collection you'd like to display articles from.
-*   Related Articles - select how many articles to display and randomize the output order in this widget that will only display when viewing a single article.
+*   **Related Articles** - select how many articles to display and randomize the output order in this widget that will only display when viewing a single article.

+### Translations

+Currently, **DocuPress** comes prepackaged with the following translations:

+*   English
+*   Spanish

+Please [let us know](https://www.deviodigital.com/contact/) if there's a language you'd like to see **DocuPress* translated to next.

 == Installation ==

-1. Go to `Plugins - Add New` in your WordPress admin panel and search for "DocuPress"
+1. Go to `Plugins - Add New` in your WordPress admin panel and search for `DocuPress`
 2. Install and activate the plugin directly in your admin panel
 3. Pat yourself on the back for a job well done :)

 == Screenshots ==

+1. DocuPress shortcode display
+2. DocuPress single article display
-1. DocuPress adds a `Documentation` tab to your admin dashboard
+3. DocuPress adds a `Documentation` tab to your admin dashboard
-2. DocuPress widget, available via `Appearance - Widgets`
+4. DocuPress widget, available via `Appearance - Widgets`
-3. DocuPress shortcode display
-4. DocuPress single article display

 == Changelog ==